 Want to use something a little different this year?
 Recycled fabric is a great way to wrap gifts.
 With many styles, patterns, and colours to choose from, you can pick something you know they’ll love and hopefully reuse.
 The age-old trick of reusing last year’s Christmas cards as tags is a good alternative to buying new ones too.
 For a stylish finishing touch, use fresh springs of pine instead of non-recyclable bows.

 Whether you choose real or artificial, there’s ways you can make your tree a little eco-friendlier this Christmas.
 Keep and reuse your artificial tree for up to five years to make it a greener option.
 Prefer the real thing?
 Make sure you look into Christmas tree recycling in your local area, this way you’ll ensure it’ll be sustainably disposed of or even replanted for next year.

 The season of giving shouldn’t cost the Earth, so thinking sustainably whilst you’re ticking off your list is important.
 Consider going for brands that use recycled materials or make a donation to charity with every purchase.
 Think about gifts you know they’ll not only love but use time and time again, handy swaps such as sustainable household items are perfect for the eco-warrior in your life.

-Buy decorations that you know you’ll pull out year in year out by choosing styles that complement any scheme.
-You could go one step further by buying eco-friendly decorations or ones made from recycled materials, or even by creating your own.
+Buy decorations that you know you’ll use year after year by choosing styles that complement any scheme.
+You could go one step further by opting for eco-friendly decorations, ones made from recycled materials, or even by creating your own.

-Creating your own decorations is a great eco way to decorate too.
-How about making your own DIY wreath to adorn your door instead?
-You can breathe new life into old ornaments you don’t use on the tree anymore or go foraging for pinecones and berries for a rustic woodland look.
+Why not make your own DIY wreath to adorn your door instead?
+You can breathe new life into old ornaments you don’t use on the tree anymore or go foraging for pine cones and berries for a rustic woodland look.
 Swap out disposable crackers for reusable alternatives you can make year after year or choose ones made from completely recyclable materials.